insarlab/MintPy/docs/installation.md

 Note that pykml through conda supports python2 only, we provide a python2/3 compatible version [here](https://github.com/yunjunz/pykml.git) and installed throught the command line above by default.

-We use [PyAPS](http://earthdef.caltech.edu/projects/pyaps/wiki/Main) for tropospheric delay correction using weather re-analysis datadset such as ERA-Interim, MERRA and NARR.
+We use [PyAPS](http://earthdef.caltech.edu/projects/pyaps/wiki/Main) for tropospheric delay correction calculated from weather re-analysis datadset such as ERA-Interim, MERRA and NARR.
 Check [caltech's website](http://earthdef.caltech.edu/projects/pyaps/wiki/Main) for the code download and account setup.

 [Here](https://github.com/yunjunz/macOS_Setup/blob/master/vim.md) is some useful setup of Vim editor for general use and Python.